-- Book 9: Impersonation - descriptive essays using characterization (grades 7-8)
+- Book 9: Impersonation/Description - descriptive essays using impersonation and characterization (grades 7-8)

-- Book 11: Thesis - persuasive essays developed to support a thesis (grades 8-9)
+- Book 11: Thesis Part 2 - persuasive essays developed to support a thesis (grades 8-9)

-- Book 12: Attack and Defend a Law - more technical version of the persuasive essay (grades 8-9)
+- Book 12: Mock Trial: Attack and Defend a Law - more in-depth version of the persuasive essay (grades 8-9)

-I received the first three courses for review, so my comments primarily reflect the contents of those courses.
-Lessons in each course generally follow a similar rough outline with an introduction to the lesson, presentation of the story (or other writing model), and sections titled “Tell It Back,” “Talk About It,” “ Go Deeper,” “Writing Time,” and “Speak It.”
+Books 1 through 4 suggest dedicating three or four class sessions to each lesson, Lessons in each course generally follow a similar rough outline with an introduction to the lesson, presentation of the story (or other writing model), and sections titled “Tell It Back,” “Talk About It,” “ Go Deeper,” “Writing Time,” and “Speak It.”
 Activities within each section vary from lesson to lesson, and the variety keeps things interesting.
-Each lesson should be completed over a week, generally with lessons on three days per week.

 Lessons for the first day begin with the teacher reading the fable or narrative aloud with students following along.
 Students will then read the story aloud—to each other in pairs in a larger group or to a parent with a single student.
 (While the courses direct students to work with other students from time to time, those activities can usually be done either with the parent or independently.)
 In the “Tell It Back” section, students retell the story in their own words—narration.
 “Talk About It” presents a series of discussion questions.
 For example, after the fable of “The Fox and the Grapes,” one question asks, “What is your definition of the idea of ‘sour grapes’?
 Use the expression ‘sour grapes’ in a complete sentence” (Book 1: Fable, p.
 37).
 Some discussion questions relate to Scripture, current events, or other readings to help students learn to connect ideas.
 “Go Deeper” is a set of questions on vocabulary, grammar, main ideas, word usage, and character traits for students to answer in their text.
 Some questions require students to use a dictionary.